aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Another great function that Jinja templates support is the use of `for` loops.
 For loops come in handy when trying to iterate through a list of dictionaries to repeat configuration lines.

-Lets start with a simple example, using a `for` loop to iterate through a list.
-The below list shows a list with a single DNS server:
+Let's start with an example using a `for` loop to iterate through a list.
+For example, the below list shows a list with a single DNS server:

 ```yaml
 # DNS Servers